sudo-self/Rpi-shairport-sync/ADVANCED TOPICS/PulseAudioAndPipeWire.md

 There are three ways to address this problem:
 1. Stop using Shairport Sync as a system service.
 Instead, launch it from a terminal window after log-in through the GUI.
 Alternatively, create a user service startup script so that it will be launched automatically after the user has logged in.
 This means that the system can not run without user intervention.
 2. If you are using the `"alsa"` backend, set the output device to a real ALSA hardware output device.
-Use `$ shairport-sync -h` (or, better, `sps-alsa-explore`) to get a list of output devices, and use the configuration file to set the device.
-Now this might prevent PulseAudio from working properly.
+Use `$ shairport-sync -h` (or, better, [`sps-alsa-explore`](https://github.com/mikebrady/sps-alsa-explore)) to get a list of output devices, and use the configuration file to set the device.
+There is a possibility this might prevent PulseAudio from working properly.
 # The Best Fix
 3. The best of all fixes is, if possible, to avoid using a system containing PulseAudio altogether.
 Linux operating systems typically have a "server", "lite" or "headless" version that has no GUI and no PulseAudio.